Application Periods & Deadlines

 Applications are only available during our application period.
 We only accept applications filled out and submitted online during the following times:

-July 1 - July 15 Admission to the program will begin with the first course, N210 Nursing Role Transition, in the Fall 2022 semester.
+July 5 - July 20 Admission to the program will begin with the first course, N210 Nursing Role Transition, in the Winter Intersession.

 All materials must be received by the deadline date.
 Applications, transcripts and

 other supporting documents are not accepted late.

 To All Applicants:

 As a requirement to access the clinical affiliate sites which are a required part of the curriculum, all students must show proof of completion of an approved Covid-19 Vaccination series.

 Although students might be eligible to obtain an exemption to participate in activities on campus, our clinical affiliate sites do not afford trainees this option for the safety and protection of their patients and staff.

 We also encourage you to visit the following website for additional information https://pasadena.edu/about/president/coronavirus-updates/index.php

 Before applying to the Career Ladder Nursing program, please review the following admission requirements and recommendations.